zhengchen1999/BI-DiffSR/README.md

 ## <a name="results"></a> Results

-We achieved state-of-the-art performance.
+We achieve state-of-the-art performance.
 Detailed results can be found in the paper.

 <details>
 <summary>Quantitative Comparisons (click to expand)</summary>